chrira/ms-techlab/04-pipelines.md

 # Pipelines and Jenkins on OpenShift

-OpenShift comes with a Jenkins image that is opiniated and preconfigured to allows jobs to be scheduled on the Kubernetes cluster.
+OpenShift comes with a Jenkins image that is opiniated and preconfigured to allow jobs to be scheduled on the Kubernetes cluster.
 Moreover, the following features all together create a very good user experience when using Jenkins together with OpenShift:

 - Jenkins is configured for OAuth2 based Authentication and Authorization towards Openshift
 - Jenkins can schedule slave pods with different build tools on demand